skinny85/jilt/Readme.md

 }
 ```

-##### Type-Safe Builders
+##### Staged Builders

-All of the Builders shown so far were "regular" Builders.
+All Builders shown so far were "regular" Builders.
 Using the `@Builder`'s `style` attribute, you can instead generate a
-Type-Safe (also called Staged, or Telescopic, or Step) Builder by setting
+Staged (also called Type-Safe, or Step, or Telescopic) Builder by setting
-`style` to `BuilderStyle.TYPE_SAFE`.
+`style` to `BuilderStyle.STAGED`.

-A Type-Safe Builder generates interfaces for each property of the Builder,
+A Staged Builder generates interfaces for each property of the Builder,
 and enforces that they have to be initialized before constructing the final instance.
 The order of construction will be exactly as the order of the properties in the Builder.

-For a longer and more in-depth introduction to the Type-Safe Builder pattern variant, check out my
+For a longer and more in-depth introduction to the Staged Builder pattern variant, check out my
 [blog article on the subject](http://endoflineblog.com/type-safe-builder-pattern-in-java-and-the-jilt-library).

 So, this slightly modified code from above: